chhshen/Hashing-on-Nonlinear-Manifolds/README.md

 Any questions/comments are welcome (fumin.shen[at]gmail.com, chhshen[at]gmail.com).

-If you use this code in your research paper, please cite our CVPR2013 or IEEE T Image Process. paper
+If you use this code in your research paper, please cite our CVPR2013 or the IEEE T Image Process.
 paper:

 ```